01. Doctor Overview

 Dr. John C. Ruckdeschel earned his medical degree from Albany Medical College before completing a Medical Oncology Fellowship at the National Cancer Institute.
-His focus on lung cancer and thoracic malignancies has built an impressive career in the space with more than 150 peer-reviewed studies to his name.
+His focus on lung cancer and thoracic malignancies built an impressive career in the space with more than 150 peer-reviewed studies to his name.
+Dr. Ruckdeschel is no longer accepting patients and is now pursuing other endeavors.

-Dr. Ruckdeschel has extensive experience running and optimizing comprehensive cancer treatment centers.
-He has directed or managed a long list of prestigious centers including the Barbara Ann Karmanos Cancer Center in Detroit, the Moffitt Cancer Center in Tampa and the University of Mississippi’s Cancer Institute.
+Dr. Ruckdeschel had extensive experience running and optimizing comprehensive cancer treatment centers.
+He directed or managed a long list of prestigious centers including the Barbara Ann Karmanos Cancer Center in Detroit, the Moffitt Cancer Center in Tampa and the University of Mississippi Cancer Center and Research Institute.
 In each organization, he strengthened the focus on high-performing interdisciplinary patient-care teams.

 Main Specialty: Oncology